-Abstract We present an extensible encoding of object-oriented data models into higher-order logic (HOL).
+Abstract.
+We present an extensible encoding of object-oriented data models into higher-order logic (HOL).
 Our encoding is supported by a datatype package that leverages the use of the shallow embedding technique to object-oriented specification and programming languages.
-The package incrementally compiles an object-oriented data model, i. e., a class model, to a theory containing object-universes, constructors, accessor functions, coercions (casts) between static types (and providing a foundation for the notion of dynamic types), characteristic sets, and co-inductive class invariants.
-The package is conservative, i. e., all properties are derived entirely from constant definitions, including the constraints over object structures.
-As an application, we use the package for an object-oriented core-language called IMP++, for which we formally prove the correctness of a Hoare logic with respect to a denotational semantics.
+The package incrementally compiles an objectoriented data model, i.e., a class model, to a theory containing object-universes, constructors, accessor functions, coercions (casts) between dynamic and static types, characteristic sets, and co-inductive class invariants.
+The package is conservative, i.e., all properties are derived entirely from constant definitions, including the constraints over object structures.
+As an application, we use the package for an object-oriented core-language called IMP++, for which we formally prove the correctness of a Hoare-Logic with respect to a denotational semantics.

-Keywords object-oriented data models · HOL · theorem proving · verification
+Keywords: object-oriented data models, HOL

-1 Introduction
+1. Introduction